 RIDING2RECOVERY: A PERSONAL TALE

-We supported Graeme and his partner Michelle on their way to great life.
-Read Graeme`s personal tale and his way from upright bike to our T-Tris trike.
+AZUB supported Graeme and his partner Michelle on their way to a great life.
+Read Graeme’s personal tale and his way from an upright bike to our T-Tris trike.

 Contributed by Graeme Willgress

 The arrival of two beautiful T-Tris trikes from AZUB two weeks ago marked the beginning of a new era for me.
 I’m 54 years old and suffer from a long-term invisible disability.
 My adult life has been plagued by poor mental health and a series of breakdowns.
 The last of these occurred nearly eight years ago.
 The most serious by far, this has left me unable to work in a normal way.
 I lost my career as a successful teacher and everything else I had at that time.
 Shortly after the breakdown, my mother, father, and sister passed away, adding to my distress and leaving me wondering about life’s purpose.

 My illness is marked by frequent bouts of deep depression, extreme anxiety, fluid emotions that I have little control over, and elements of Borderline Personality Disorder.
 These leave me never knowing what I can achieve from day to day and sometimes hour to hour.
 They govern everything I do and although they have improved over time, I am still performing a balancing act in order to try to manage.

 It was my first writing since leaving school